skinny-framework/skinny-framework.github.io/source/documentation/getting-started.html.md

 ## Getting Started

 <hr/>
-### Downloading skinny-blank-app.zip
+### Downloading skinny-blank-app(-with-deps).zip
 <hr/>

 We highly recommend using skinny-blank-app for your first Skinny app.

 [github.com/skinny-framework/skinny-framework/releases](https://github.com/skinny-framework/skinny-framework/releases)

-Download latest `skinny-blank-app.zip` and unzip it, then just run ./skinny command on your terminal.
+Download latest `skinny-blank-app(-with-deps).zip` and unzip it, then just run ./skinny command on your terminal.
 That's all!

 If you're a Windows user, don't worry.
 Use skinny.bat on cmd.exe instead.